Podcast: Play in new window | Download

 PS This is an ongoing process of learning about your child & learning about learning.
 Your goal? just to embrace it.

-When I think back to my school experience, I remember tucking my new outfits into a bunk bed drawer that I wasn’t allowed to touch until the first day of school.
+When I think back to my own school experience, I remember tucking new outfits into a bunk bed drawer that I wasn’t allowed to touch until the first day of school.
 I still have that blue plaid, two-button shirt.
+We visited Zellers for grade-specific supply lists — another box of non-broken crayons and a package of those smelly markers.

 If I thought of education as solely ‘in the classroom’, ‘textbook driven’, ‘test proven’, or ‘teacher taught,’ I would follow the system, its schedule, and its curriculum.